benricok/PAT-2021/README.md

 # Delphi PAT grade 11
-Topic: Encryption and Decryption
+Topic: Encryption and Decryption<br />
-Algorithm: ELFHashing
+Algorithm: ELFHashing<br />
-Created by: Benrico Krog
+Created by: Benrico Krog<br />
-Source released under AGPL-3.0 licence
+Source released under AGPL-3.0 licence<br />

-2. Uses the vigenere algorithm for encryption and decryption

 ## How to use the tool (User)
 1. Open the PAT2-21_p.exe application.